Singapore Turf Club: History

 In 1987, the Ministry of Finance announced the formation of the Tote Board to control the income earned from the Singapore Turf Club (former club with the same name that operated from 1842-1988) via horse racing betting and 4D draws.
 In 1988, the Tote Board was formed and wanted the club to run horse racing and 4D operations on its behalf but was rejected by the club.
 In response, the Tote Board formed the Bukit Turf Club (BTC) as an agent to operate both activities.
 After an appeal by the former club to merge into BTC, the Tote Board took over the club's assets and the club's staff was re-employed by BTC.

-In May 1988, the government announced a land use review of the premise of the club could possibly rezone the land for residential use.
+In May 1988, the government announced a land use review of the premises of the club could possibly rezone the land for residential use.
 In 1993, Minister of National Development, Richard Hu, said the land would be reused for residential purposes after 1995.
 SMRT Corporation suggested BTC could relocate to Kranji besides the Kranji MRT station.

 On 1 June 1994, BTC was renamed as Singapore Turf Club.

-The Singapore government proposed an exchange of the Club's 140-hectares of land with 80 ha at Kranji and 60 ha near Peirce Reservoir.
+The Singapore government proposed an exchange of the club's 140 hectares of land with 80 ha at Kranji and 60 ha near Peirce Reservoir.

 In 1999, the Club relocated to Kranji with the last race at Bukit Timah held on 25 July 1999.
-The new racecourse cost $500-million.
+The new racecourse cost $500 million.

 Singapore Turf Club is the only horse racing club and authorized operator for horse racing activities in Singapore.
 It also operates the Singapore Turf Club Riding Centre (STCRC), a 3-hectare site with riding arenas adjacent to the Singapore Racecourse at Kranji.